caitriggs/github-collaborator/notes.md

 ---------
 ### Read after running into issues.
 (Hindsight is 20/20)
 Pitfalls of data mining github http://etc.leif.me/papers/Kalliamvakou2015a.pdf
-- Check the updated_at
+- Check the updated_at field
 - created_at timestamp often occurs in 1970 and after present time.
 Clocks not configured correctly for those users.
 Use anyway as long as satisfied by other clauses?
 - Data from every field not always as up to date as the date the dump was created since GitHub does not update associated metadata in real-time across the entire site

 ---------
 ## Game Plan
 1. Get dataset loaded into mySQL db
 2. Query dataset to subset to repos containing Python, active within X months, haven't been deleted; and where user has not been deleted, is not fake, and has a connection to the subset repos
 3. Create relationships that denote follows, watches (stars), forks, and pull requests between users-repos nodes.
 Use Neo4j graph database to define these relationships
-4. Use Neo4j graph to find the similarity between clusters of users-repos who interact. aka find clusters of communities
+4. Use Neo4j graph to find the degree of cpnnection between users-repos who interact. aka find clusters of communities
-5. Use graph to recommend other users or repos that the user within a cluster/community is similar to based on 2nd-3rd degree connections.
+5. Of those degree connected repos, find the cosine similarity between their README.md files adn return X-top similar repos

 etc:
 - https://neo4j.com/developer/guide-build-a-recommendation-engine/